Steve Atwater: College career

 Atwater signed with the University of Arkansas, where he was moved from quarterback to safety.
 He was named to the All-Southwest Conference team three times and named as an All-American twice.

 During his senior year, Atwater helped the 1988 Arkansas Razorbacks football team finish the season at 10-2 and win the Southwest Conference championship outright, but lost to UCLA and QB Troy Aikman in the 1989 Cotton Bowl Classic on New Year's Day.
 1988 bookended his college career since Arkansas also finished 10–2 after beating Arizona State 18–17 in the 1985 Holiday Bowl during Atwater's freshman season.

 Helping Atwater's stock as a pro prospect was his appearance in the East-West Shrine Game, where he logged two interceptions.
 He was also named defensive most valuable player in the 1989 East-West Shrine Game.

 He still holds the school record with 14 interceptions in his career.

 In 1994, Atwater was named to the Razorback All-Century Team and the All-Decade Team for the 1980s.
 He was inducted into the University of Arkansas Sports Hall of Honor in 1998.

 Professional career

+Pre-draft

+On January 15, 1989, Atwater appeared in the East-West Shrine Game and made two interceptions for the West as they were defeated 24—6 by the East.
+He was named the Defensive Player of the Game and substantially raised his draft stock following his performance.
+He was considered to be one of the top two safety prospects available in the 1989 NFL Draft, along with Florida's Louis Oliver.
+Atwater was considered slow after running a 4.63s 40-yard dash at the NFL Scouting Combine, compared to Louis Oliver who ran a 4.37s 40-yard dash.
+At Arkansas' Pro Day, Atwater improved his 40-yard dash time to 4.50.
+During the pre-draft process, he had pre-draft visits with multiple teams including the Broncos.